tyler-technologies-oss/forge-design-system/docs/patterns/other/login-and-registration/login-and-registration.md

 ## 2. Sign in

 Users are routed to a separate page to log in to Tyler apps.
-Sign in pages do not display the omnibar.
+Sign in pages do not display the app bar.
 They are not tenant branded nor do they display a background image.

 <ImageBlock padded={false} caption="Users register with the provided TID screen.">